-Our system has noticed that you are based in United States, but that the current country setting is United Arab Emirates.
+Our system has noticed that you are based in United States, but the current country setting is Mexico.
 Do you still want to change your country?

 Enhanced Fire Safety